osmandemirbag/protestandelections/README.md

 # Usage
 After uploading the df_agg.Rdata, the following scripts can be employed subsequently: 17 Models, Model Averaging, Field Measures, Plots

-Our field analysis is heavily inspired by the code of Adam Slez here:  https://github.com/aslez/msb_socius_2016
+Our field analysis is inspired by the code of Adam Slez here:  https://github.com/aslez/msb_socius_2016